attestate/crawler-docs/source/index.rst

 This is where Attestate's crawler comes in: It enables developers to build derivative views from many data sources.
-It reduces the complexity of dealing with data sources, makes extracting data super fast and implements resumability into the crawling process.
+It reduces the complexity of dealing with data sources, which makes extracting data super fast and implements resumability into the crawling process.

 Features
 --------